European Master in Management

-The European Master in Management (EMM) is a 2-year general management master program run jointly by EMLYON Business School (France), Ludwig Maximilian Universität (Germany) and Lancaster University Management School (UK).
-The purpose of the program is to allow students to study international business from a European and global perspective.
+The European Master in Management (EMM) was a two-year general management master program run jointly by three European business schools.
+These were the EMLYON Business School (France), LMU Munich (Germany) and Lancaster University Management School (UK).
+The purpose of the program was to allow students to study international business from a European and global perspective.

-The European Master in Management is a triple master's degree based in the France, Germany and the UK.
-After completing all program requirements, students are awarded three MSc Diplomas: one from each of the Partner Universities.
+The European Master in Management was a triple master's degree based in the France, Germany and the UK.
+After completing all program requirements, students were awarded three MSc Diplomas: one from each of the Partner Universities.
 The EMM was the first European triple-degree program.

-The objective of the EMM is to prepare students for a wide range of career possibilities all focused on global business through a combination of academic periods on different campuses, in-company internships, and a unique multicultural European experience with a great diversity in the student body.
-The first year is devoted to general management courses, whereas the second year is dedicated to a specialization in Corporate Finance, Marketing, Strategy & Change or Corporate Development.
+The objective of the EMM was to prepare students for a wide range of career possibilities all focused on global business through a combination of academic periods on different campuses, in-company internships, and a unique multicultural European experience with a great diversity in the student body.
+The first year was devoted to general management courses, whereas the second year was dedicated to a specialization in Corporate Finance, Marketing, Strategy & Change or Corporate Development.

+History

 When the program was launched, in 2007, Aston Business School was the program's Partner University in the UK.
-After Aston Business School left the partnership, the program was run as a double degree master from EMLYON Business School and Ludwig Maximilian Universität (Germany) until Lancaster University Management School joined the partnership, bringing it back to a triple degree program.
+After Aston Business School left the partnership, the program was run as a double degree master from EMLYON Business School and LMU Munich (Germany) until Lancaster University Management School joined the partnership, bringing it back to a triple degree program.

 Program

-In the first year, students stay on the same campus (EMLYON Business School) and are provided with a broad foundation of management knowledge.
-Each fundamental management course gives students a broader perspective of global business, as it is designed and taught jointly by a team of professors from EMLYON, LMU and LUMS.
+In the first year, students stayed on the same campus in France (EMLYON Business School) and were provided with a broad foundation of management knowledge.
+Each fundamental management course gave students a broader perspective of global business, as it was designed and taught jointly by a team of professors from EMLYON, LMU Munich and LUMS.

-During the second year, students take on an elective specialisation.
+During the second year, students took on an elective specialisation.
 This is an opportunity to study at a new campus, depending on the specialization chosen: